Daily Zohar # 2320 – Vayigash – From darkness to the greatest Light

 King David came from the lowest point possible.
 His father, Jesse (Yishai) was a righteous man.
-After seven children, Jesse who was the grandson of the convert, Ruth the moabite, had a thought that he may not following the Torah laws (Deuteronomy 23:4), that forbids connection with the people of Moab.
-Because of that he didn’t divorce his wife, Nitzevet, but abstained from having sex with her for few years.
+After seven children, Jesse who was the grandson of the convert, Ruth the Moabite, had a thought that he may not follow the Torah laws (Deuteronomy 23:4), which forbids connection with the people of Moab.
+Because of that he didn’t divorce his wife, Nitzevet, but abstained from having sex with her for a few years.
 He was righteous and later for spiritual reasons decided to marry his home servant after releasing her from service.

-At that time a woman can be married with mutual acceptance and having sex.
+At that time a woman can be married with mutual acceptance and by unification by the act of sex.
 The servant that knew how sad was Jesse’s wife because of the separation from her righteous husband, share with Nitzevet her husband’s wish.
-Like Rachel and Leah, the faithful servant gave Nitzevet the ‘signes’ of the marriage to take her place.
+Like Rachel and Leah, the faithful servant gave Nitzevet the ‘signs’ of the marriage to take her place.
 Nitzevet prepared herself with purification in the Mikveh and prayers and came to her husband instead of the servant.

 Jesse didn’t know the truth and his wife became pregnant with a child.

-King David’s life story shows how he came from a lowest point to become a king that from him will come the Mashiach.
+King David’s life story shows how he came from the lowest point to become a king that from him will come to the Mashiach.
 That’s the aspect of rising from darkness to the greatest possible revelation of Light.

 King David learned to be humble and had a lot of time in nature to be with God that protected him his entire life.

-The new anointed king was still humble even after knowing that he will be the next king.
-His faith in God grew deeper as he received the divine inspiration.
+The newly anointed king was still humble even after knowing that he will be the next king.
+His faith in God grew deeper as he received divine inspiration.
 The sages tell us that on that day he started writing Psalms.

 B”H we see King David soon coming soon to life as the first to resurrect, welcoming the new king of the world, the Mashiach from the house of David.